This is a gear review about the Best Hiking Sunglasses 2023.

 Here are some hiking and backpacking sunglasses that I have either not tested yet or didn’t quite make the list:

-- Karun Outdoor Sunglasses: Karun Outdoor Sunglasses are the most eco-friendly sunglasses with polarized lenses.
+• Karun Outdoor Sunglasses: Karun Outdoor Sunglasses are the most eco-friendly sunglasses with polarized lenses.
 Made from recycled plastic pulled from the oceans around Patagonia.
 They will be added to the list soon.
-Check prices.

-- Oakley Double Edge: The Oakley Double Edge with the Prizm lens are my current sunglasses that I use personally but they are not so easy to find nowadays.
+• Oakley Double Edge: The Oakley Double Edge with the Prizm lens are my current sunglasses that I have been using for many years.
+They are discontinued and not so easy to find nowadays.

 Lens Materials

-Lenses are either made from plastic or polycarbonate, each has either pros or cons.
+Lenses are either made from plastic, polycarbonate, or glass, each has either pros or cons.

-When you are looking at what the lens is made from, you should be swayed more towards polycarbonate lenses than just plastic.
+When you are looking at what the lens is made from, you should be swayed more towards polycarbonate lenses or glass, more than just plastic.
 However, you should always make sure that the lenses come with coatings such as anti-scratch or glare.

 Frames

 When it comes to the frames of your sunglasses, the most durable materials to look for are nylon or nylon and plastic.
 These frames will last you a lot longer and are suited for tough conditions.
-Ideally you should look for nylon frames as they are more reliable for a hiker.
+Ideally, you should look for nylon frames as they are more reliable for a hiker.
+There is even a pair of sunglasses in this review made from recycled nylon and old fishing nets.

 As you will be wearing these sunglasses while hiking, you need sunglasses that are comfortable to wear.
 Some sunglasses will come with padding to make them easier to wear.
 While others will have adjustable features that create a more secure fit, while also making them more comfortable to wear.